Esraa1352/IEEE-SSCS-SWE/0x00-session/C Tasks Notes.md

 write() → for output which is `#include unistd.h`
 2- we need to know how to use Write() we pass to this function 3 things
 - 1 which is standard output (stdout)
--&c address of the character
+- &c address of the character
--number of bytes to be printed 'in this case 1 as we print 1 character '
+- number of bytes to be printed 'in this case 1 as we print 1 character '

 **to use this in any code we simply**
 `#include _putchar.h